 The manufacturing date is printed on the bottom of the jar and I believe expiry is two years later.

 The Regenerist Micro-Sculpting Night Moisturiser comes in a distinctive red jar, the branding a reflection of the entire anti-ageing Regenerist skincare line by Olay.
 Regarding its presentation, the protective cap over the opening is quite annoying.
 Unless you have fairly long finger nails, it is impossible to pick it up using the added “handle”.
 I found myself fumbling with the cap every night as there was some level of suction that kept it from simply sliding off or lifting with a nudge.

 There are sufficient preservatives added to ensure the product does not degrade due to contamination so the large surface area of the opening is not problematic although not ideal either.
 A pump action dispenser (as used in their UV day cream) to prevent having to scoop it out with fingers is a far better option.

-The cream is not a cream at all, it’s a light weight gel.
+The cream is not really a cream at all, more of a light weight gel.
 It has a lovely gloss to it and displays a lot of slip so it glides on very easily.
+This is likely due to a high amount of silicone giving it a silky texture.
 You only need a small amount, thus the jar should last around 4 months with nightly use.
 The Olay website states that this cream is highly absorbent.
 I can honestly report that more of the gel ended up on my pillow case each night than on my face!
 It was simply uncomfortable.
 Even after sleeping for a few hours, both sides of my face rubbing against a pillow, my skin continued to feel extremely tacky.
 I couldn’t wait to wash it off in the morning.
 I trialed it on a clean arm to make sure it wasn’t due to preceding products in my routine and observed the same results.